-None List all setoffs made by any creditor, including a bank, against a debt or deposit of the debtor within 90 days preceding the commencement of this case.
-(Married debtors filing under chapter 12 or chapter 13 must include information concerning either or both spouses whether or not a joint petition is filed, unless the spouses are separated and a joint petition is not filed.)
-NAME AND ADDRESS OF CF REDITOR DATE OF SETOFF AMOUNT OF SETOFF 14.
+None the commencement of this case.
+(Married debtors fi ling under chapter 12 o posit of the debtor within 90 days pre- or chapter 13 must include information less the spouses are separated and a j n NAME AND ADDRESS OF CF REDITOR DATE OF SETOFF AMOUNT OF SETOFF 14.
 Property held for an other person None List all property owned by anoth er person that the de ebtor holds or controls.
 NAME AND ADDRESS OF OWNER DESCRIPTI VALUE OF ON AND PROPERTY LOCATION OF PRO PERTY 15.
 Prior address of debt or None g that period and va- cated prior to the com ncement of this case, list all premises nencement of this case.
 If a joint peti ADDRESS NAME USE D DATES OF OCCUPANCY 16.
 S l pouses and Former Spouses None California, Idaho, Louisiana, Ne vada, New Mexico, e commencement of Puerto Rico, Texas, W the case, identify the r Ith, or territory (including Alaska, Ar ashington, or Wisconsin) within eigh ame of the debtor's spouse and of property state.
 NAME